 Global response to climate change is driving sustainability

-Global demand for solar glass is growing, projected to increase exponentially in coming years, and will outpace the North American supply.
+Global demand for solar glass is projected to increase exponentially in coming years and there is currently no North American supply of patterned solar glass.
 Canada’s net-zero emissions commitment is driving growth and the USA is enacting policies to pursue alternative energy sources such as solar electricity, with a goal to decarbonize the grid by 2035.
 With similar policies coming into effect around the world, now is the perfect time for a new North American solar glass manufacturer to enter the market.

 Global policies driving demand